LuxciumProject/mapping-tools/library/mapping-tools/README.md

 ## Main Functions

-The project currently have 5 main flavours for its core functions, they can be grouped in diferrent manner and have complex signature taht are [easy to understand](#arguments) when we break them down in ther main coponents.
+The project currently have 5 main flavours for its core functions they have complex signatures taht are [easy to understand](#arguments), and they can be grouped in diferrent manner:

 1. Functions that can accept either `Iterable<Base<T>> | Iterable<PromiseLike<Base<T>>>` or `PromiseLike<Iterable<Base<T>>>` and which return promises that resolve to arrays: [serialMapping](#serialmapping), [awaitedMapping](#awaitedmapping)